-Before we turn to our critique of the 2004 biennial review, we offer praise for some portions of the report.
+Before we turn to our critique of the 2006 biennial review, we offer praise for some portions of the report.
+We empathically agree with the recommendation that the Pecos bluntnose shiner should be reclassified as an endangered species (p.
+48).
+This year is critical for the shiner, given steep declines in the past several years due to river drying and other factors.
+We also agree with the recommendation to uplist the Arizona grasshopper sparrow.
 The discussion on the aplomado falcon is laudable.
-We agree with the NMDGF that given the presence of wild falcons in the state, the designation of a reintroduced population as experimental non-essential by the U.S. Fish and Wildlife Service is indeed problematic.
+We agree with the NMDGF that efforts should be made to encourage natural recolonization (p.
+78).
 In addition, we appreciate the acknowledgement that cowbird parasitism of the Bell's vireo and other bird nests is a symptom of more fundamental habitat problems.